utdata/icj-setting-up/notes.md

 * I'd like to find something equivalent to git-bash-prompt, but those features may already be baked into Git Bash.
 * We might consider [Chocolatey](https://chocolatey.org/) package manager.

+## Alternate installing of Node on Windows

+> Don't do this unless specifically asked.

+* An alternate method to install Node might be to use [NVM for Windows](https://danielarancibia.wordpress.com/2017/03/28/install-or-upgrade-nodejs-with-nvm-for-windows/), but I don't know for sure.
+* Yet Another option is to use the Windows package manager [Chocolatey](https://nodejs.org/en/download/package-manager/#windows).)

 ## Scaffold managers

 ### generator-politico-interactives